LinuS-ChenG-png/LinuS-ChenG-png/README.md

 - Exploring the details and workings of all the applications of AI by looking into Nvidia 👀
 - Understanding quantum programming language and how to build, edit and invoke a quantum circuit through an open-source SDK (Qiskit) 🤔

-# 🐧 Fun fact:
-When I started, I was most excited to learn Linux OS.
-Hence, it is one of the first things I learnt in computing.

 # 🤝 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/linus-cheng-ming-hong/)